humblehungrylife/HL-homelab-zero-budget/HL-Zero-Budget-Lab/Lab_Stages/Stage_2_Core_VMs/03_Ubuntu_Desktop/README.md

 - Test using YouTube or a local media file.
 - You can change the audio output in **Settings → Sound → Output → Intel HDA**.

+> ⚠️ **Note:** Without a Bluetooth dongle, you may not get proper audio playback inside VMs.

 ---

 ## 🌐 5.
 Connectivity Verification